kianzohoury/VAE/README.md

 but YMMV):

 1. BCE is asymmetric [].
-While this property is useful for classification, where you may want to penalize false positives more than false negatives, it does not make much sense to penalize a pixel value of 0.6 more than 0.4 (supposing the true value is 0.5).
+While this property is useful for classification, where you may want to penalize false positives more than false negatives (or vice versa), it does not make much sense to penalize a pixel value of 0.6 more than 0.4 (supposing the true value is 0.5).
 2. BCE is designed for outputs that model probabilities, while MSE is typically